An Efficient Global Optimization Algorithm with Adaptive Estimates of the Local Lipschitz Constants: Numerical Results

 \section{Numerical Results}

 In this section, we conduct a comprehensive evaluation of the HALO algorithm compared to other GO algorithms.
 The evaluation is performed on a diverse set of test functions organized into three different benchmarks.
-Additionally, we conduct a parametric study on the parameter $\beta$ from Eq. \ref{eq:local_beta} to provide general recommendations to users regarding its value.
-Finally, we show how to extract insightful information from the objective function using our approach. \\ The code for the algorithms and test functions used in this study can be found in the following GitHub repository \url{https://github.com/dannyzx/HALO}.
+Additionally, we show how to extract insightful information from the objective function using our approach.
+Finally, we conduct a parametric study on the parameter $\beta$ from Eq. \ref{eq:local_beta} to provide general recommendations to users regarding its value.

+The code for the algorithms and test functions used in this study can be found in the following GitHub repository \url{https://github.com/dannyzx/HALO}.